pedrooyarzun-uy/pedrooyarzun-uy/README.md

 My name is Pedro Oyarzun, but everyone calls me Pedro (for the people of internet I'm pedrooyarzun or similiar users haha).

-I am 19 years old and I'm a student  of IT
+I am 19 years old and I'm a IT Student

 # Education 👨‍🎓